 Health Information Technology and Privacy (2 cr.)
 DN___ explores the legal issues that arise between and among patients, health care providers and regulators with regard to the use of various information technologies (including telemedicine, electronic medical records decision support systems, personal health records and wellness or diagnostic applications running on smartphones).
 Implementation of these technologies frequently is in response to health law or policy initiatives.
 In such cases the existence or interpretation of legal structures can provide incentives or disincentives to implementation or efficient use of technologies.
 Equally health information technologies that are not the products of formal initiatives can challenge or disrupt existing legal relationships or standards.
 Two of the areas most implicated are privacy and security.
 As a result approximately one-third of the course will deal specifically with this topic, examining state common law and statutory provisions in addition to the federal HIPAA rules and Breach Notification regulation.
 P: While not a prerequisite it is assumed that most students will have taken the health law survey course (Introduction to Health Care Law & Policy) and one or more advanced health law courses.

-Hospital Legal Department Externship (2 cr.)
+Hospital Legal Department Externship (2 or 3 cr.)
 D802 Externs work in legal and/or ethical departments of a hospital or with the Marion County Health Corporation on issues concerning health care, public health, guardianships, and the development of hospital policies required by federal and state laws, including ethical considerations in the treatment of patients.
 (Application(s): Summer/Fall 2014)

 Intellectual Property of Pharmaceutical Products and Medical Devices (2 or 3 cr.)
 D/N 698 This seminar/course will offer a detailed and high-level analysis of intellectual property law as it applies to medical devices and medical therapeutics, including pharmaceuticals, genetics, proteomics, etc. Topics to be covered are patent law, copyright law and trademark law, as well as some discussion of their potential anticompetitive effects in the biomedical industry.
 Coursework or related experience in intellectual property, patent law or copyright law is required to enroll.
 No background in pharmaceuticals or medical technology will be necessary, but some knowledge of any of the life sciences or of chemistry will be helpful.
 Students will be expected to write and present a research paper of adequate length to satisfy the advanced writing requirement when the course is taught as a seminar.
 This course may be taught either as a seminar or as a regular course.